gmc-code/PC-microbit-micropython/docs/lessons/For_loops_with_range.rst

 .. admonition:: Tasks

     #.
-Using the range function, write a for loop that displays the numbers 2, 4, 6, 8.
+Using the range function, write a for-loop that displays the numbers 2, 4, 6, 8.
     #.
-Using the range function, write a for loop that displays the numbers 3, 7, 11, 15.
+Using the range function, write a for-loop that displays the numbers 3, 7, 11, 15.

     .. dropdown::
             :icon: codescan